+GENII 1.485

-GENII 1.485 was developed under the earliest NQA-1 standards (1986 version):
+This version was developed under the earliest NQA-1 standards (1986 version):

-• SQA Plan

-got one, out of date.
-Refers to PNNL manual no longer available, but I have the key chapters.
+SQA Plan - Exists, out of date.
+Refers to PNNL manual no longer available.
+Napier has key chapters though.

-• Software Requirements Document

-got one, but the one we developed was VERY SHORT, and not nearly as detailed as the system now wants.
+Software Requirements Document - Exists, but the one developed was very short, and not nearly as detailed as may now be desired.

-• Software Design Document

-I would say that the GENII PNL-6854 Volume 1 report covers this
+Software Design Document -Believe the GENII PNL-6854 Volume I report covers this.

-• Test Case Description and Report

-We have a series of regression tests that we know the answers to, and ran all modifications against.
-We also have an extensive series of documented hand calculation worksheets that give "the right answer."
-This isn't in the format of a "report" - but I have several file cabinets full of the tests
+Test Case Description and Report - Ran all modifications against a series of regression tests with known answers.
+Have an extensive series of documented hand calculation worksheets that give "the right answer."
+Some documentation is available not in reports.

-• Software Configuration and Control Document

-This is also not in the format of a "document."
-We have hard copies of all the versions from 1.350 (the point at which we thought things were stable) through 1.485, including the "Software change packets."
-I have let RSICC do my distribution for years.
+Software Configuration and Control Document- Hard copies of all the versions from 1.350 (the point at which things were stable) through 1.485, including the software change packets exist.
+RSICC does code distributions.

-• Error Notification and Corrective Action Report
+Error Notification and Corrective Action Report - Not done now except in extraordinary circumstances.